SCRT-HQ/VaporShell/docs/glossary/New-VSAutoScalingAutoScalingGroup.md

 ```

 ### -LaunchTemplate
-The LaunchTemplate: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-launchtemplate.html to use to launch instances.
+The EC2 launch template: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-launchtemplate.html to use to launch instances.
 You must specify one of the following properties: LaunchConfigurationName, LaunchTemplate, InstanceId, or MixedInstancesPolicy.
 When you update LaunchTemplate, existing Amazon EC2 instances continue to run with the configuration that they were originally launched with.
 To update existing instances, specify an UpdatePolicy attribute: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html for the Auto Scaling group.